 Separately, St. Brendan Church in New Haven merged with St. Aedan Church and has been brought to a Jewish rabbinic college.

-“We’ve been a long term in West Haven — and it’s sad, what’s happening, due to what the archdiocese is doing,” Krzeminski stated.
+“We’ve been a long term in West Haven — and it’s sad what’s happening due to what the archdiocese is doing,” Krzeminski stated.

-Like many parishioners at St. Paul’s, which were related to St. Lawrence Church — and now will be part of with St. Lawrence and St. Louis Church as St. John XXIII Parish — they’ll additionally miss their beloved pastor, the Rev. Mark Jette, who turned into reassigned at the time the modifications went into impact.
+Like many parishioners at St. Paul’s, which were related to St. Lawrence Church — and now will be part of St. Lawrence and St. Louis Church as St. John XXIII Parish — they’ll additionally miss their beloved pastor, the Rev. Mark Jette, who turned into reassigned at the time the modifications went into impact.

 Georgiana Meyer, 73, went to church at St. Paul’s for about 60 years.